phoebekaranja/Instagram/README.md

 A user should copy the image link
 A user should view the most recent posts
 A user should receive alert message
-+ User should search for different categories of photos. (ie. Trip,Safari)
++ User should search for different categories of photos.
 ##Setup/Installation Requirements
 For a developer who wishes to view the work.You will have to go through my repository and check the requirements to be able to get all the tools needed for proper running of the application and also check the version of python used from the runtime to assert you fullfill requirements to run the application.
 ##Known Bugs